 Your smart speakers will be easier to manage if you assign specific tasks.
 This avoids confusion between the devices and helps prevent redundancy in the tasks.

-For instance, your Google Home can control the music and the entertainment devices, while Alexa or Amazon Echo can control your lights, locks, and security devices.
+For instance, your Google Home can control the music and entertainment devices, while Alexa or Amazon Echo can control your lights, locks, and security devices.

 If both smart speakers are connected to one device, there could be issues between them if they both try to execute one command.

 Assign Voice Tasks to One Speaker and Mute the Other

-If your Amazon and Google speakers are in the same room, you can easily manage them by assigning specific voice tasks to each of them and muting the other.
+If your Amazon and Google speakers are in the same room, you can easily manage them by assigning specific voice tasks to each of them and muting the others.

-Google smart speakers, like Google Home, have Google Assistant for their virtual assistant, while Amazon smart speakers, like Amazon Echo, have Alexa.
+Google smart speakers, like Google Home, have Google Assistant as their virtual assistant, while Amazon smart speakers, like Amazon Echo, have Alexa.

 Nevertheless, these two smart speakers can co-exist in the same house or in the same room as long as you can manage their tasks, the voice commands they would respond to and perform, and their optimal location.